mdgreena123/popcorn-vision/CODE_OF_CONDUCT.md

 ## Usage and Forking Rules

-In addition to the above standards, contributors must adhere to the following rules regarding the usage and forking of this project:
+Contributors must adhere to the following rules regarding the usage and forking of this project:

 - You are allowed to **fork** and modify this project as needed.
 - You are **not allowed** to claim this project as your own, either directly or indirectly.